koyahatataku/2d-cutting-stock-problem/README.md

 - install ECLiPSe CLP(http://www.eclipseclp.org/) into your server/pc

-- set its excutable program path into PATH environment variable.
+- set its executable program path into the PATH environment variable.

 then copy cuttingstock2d.ecl into your environment and prepare your input csv file, and execute this command on your shell or command prompt: